datastax-demos/contributing/README.md

 cqlsh -f schema.cql ${IP}
 ```

-* Use a similar command to load your schema from a file.
+* Use a similar command to load the schema from a file.

 ```bash
 nohup python coffice/scripts/sensor_data/load_snacks.py > /root/load_snacks.out 2>&1 &